 While reading independently is important, reading aloud to your child can also improve their vocabulary.
 It allows you to introduce and explain new words naturally.
 Pick age-appropriate books and read to your child regularly.

 When you come across a new word, finish the sentence that it’s in to give your child additional context.
 Then ask them what they think the word means before explaining it to them.
+Model how you can use the context of the sentence to help make meaning of new words.

 Be Prepared for Mistakes and Mispronunciations